ccgarant/ergo-full-node-raspi/02-python-script-automated/node-proficient-tutorial.md

-# Ergo Node Proficient Tutorial
+# Ergo Node Python Script Setup Tutorial

 This assumes that you have basic knowledge of Raspberry Pi and Linux system administration.